adam-p/danforth-east/README.md

 - Your own personal email address.
 - Whomever else is going to managing members.

-In that folder create three spreadsheets.
+In that folder you will be creating the "database" spreadsheets.
 Open `config/__init__.py` to see what fields they should have.
+Create these spreadsheets (the name isn't actually important, but it'll be easier if you follow what's here):
-Create a spreadsheet called "Authorized users" (the name isn't actually important) and create columns headers with the names in `AUTHORIZED_FIELDS` (the order isn't important).
-Create "Members" with the column headers from `MEMBER_FIELDS`.
-Create "Volunteer Interest Areas" with the column headers from `VOLUNTEER_INTEREST_FIELDS`.
+- Create a spreadsheet called "Authorized users" and create columns headers with the names in `AUTHORIZED_FIELDS`.
+- Create "Members" with the column headers from `MEMBER_FIELDS`.
+- Create "Volunteers" with the column headers from `VOLUNTEER_FIELDS`.
+- Create "Volunteer Interest Areas" with the column headers from `VOLUNTEER_INTEREST_FIELDS`.
+- Create "Skills Categories" with the column headers from `SKILLS_CATEGORY_FIELDS`.

 In the "Authorized users" sheet, add your personal email address and `test@example.com`.
 Also add a few entries to "Volunteer Interest Areas".

-For each spreadsheet, copy the big random-looking value from the URL and paste that value into `MEMBERS_SPREADSHEET_KEY`, `AUTHORIZED_SPREADSHEET_KEY`, and `VOLUNTEER_INTERESTS_SPREADSHEET_KEY`.
+For each spreadsheet, copy the big random-looking value from the URL and paste that value into the appropriate `*_SPREADSHEET_KEY`.

 To get the keys for the first worksheet of each of those spreadsheets, run this command: